EyupErgin/eyupergin.github.io/_posts/2022-08-05-types-of-intelligence-by-scale.md

 ---
-title: Types of Intelligence by Scale
+title: 'Basic Intelligence: Types of Intelligence by Scale'
 permalink: "/types-of-intelligence-by-scale/"
 ---